jan-x-marek/jseries/README.md

 ### Series

-Now the cool stuff comes.
-Series<T,R> is an interface that puts together two things: a SortedArray, called *domain*, and an Array, called *values*.
+Now the cool stuff comes. ``Series<T,R>`` is an interface that puts together two things: a SortedArray, called *domain*, and an Array, called *values*.
-The domain contains some kind of points in time in ascending order, and the values contain some kind of value, or measurement, for each of the given time points.
+The *domain* contains some kind of points in time in ascending order, and the *values* contain some kind of, well, values, or measurements, for each of the given time points.
 For example, the domain can contain days, and the values can be closing prices of a stock for each day.
 Naturally, the domain and the values can contain objects of any type, and can be any specifically optimized implementations of SortedArray and Array.